 • If possible keep your batteries fully charged with a multi-stage shore power charger, just to keep things ticking over or add distilled water to batteries, charge completely and disconnect.

 • Change your engine oil to prevent building up acidic traces in the old oil and contaminating the engines parts.
-Make removing engine oil easy with a powerful vacuum pump such as the PELA 6000 Oil Pump.

 • Top off your fuel tanks – this will stop condensation from forming , preventing diesel bug contamination.
 To prevent contamination use a fuel treatment or additive.